 Worse, immunotherapy, one of the most exciting advances in cancer treatment, may actually bring on the less-common type 1 diabetes, which is essentially an autoimmune disorder.
 With immunotherapy, the body's immune system is “unleashed,” and it may attack critical insulin-producing cells in the pancreas.
 “Immunotherapy,” said Riggs, “can cause permanent diabetes.
 It's a serious complication.”
 Serious enough for some of Riggs' colleagues to wonder if they've crossed the “Do No Harm” line.
 Riggs doesn't think so.
 “It's progress,” he said.
 “Immunotherapy can save someone's life, and the diabetes it leaves behind is treatable.”

 All of which points to the logic, even the necessity, of experts in both cancer and diabetes working together.
-City of Hope has understood this for 40 years, culminating in 2014 with the opening of its Diabetes & Metabolism Research Institute, and then in 2016 with the establishment of The Wanek Family Project to Cure Type 1 Diabetes at City of Hope.
+City of Hope has understood this for 40 years, culminating in 2014 with the opening of its Diabetes & Metabolism Research Institute, and then in 2016 with the establishment of The Wanek Family Project for Type 1 Diabetes at City of Hope.
 The opportunities for collaboration are enormous, and the need for such cross-pollination is clear.

 “We need to be worried about each other,” said Thurmond, the Ruth B. & Robert K. Lanman Chair in Gene Regulation and Drug Discovery Research, “exactly because treating one disease may wreak havoc with the other, so we need to communicate and share information, and that's exactly what we do.”

 “It's an educated guess,” said Riggs, the Samuel Rahbar Chair in Diabetes & Drug Discovery, “but I'd say the majority of our diabetes researchers are also working on cancer, and many of our cancer biologists are doing work relevant for diabetes.”